garrettroell/yarrrowia_eflux2/README.md

 # _Yarrowia lipolytica_ E-Flux2

-This repository contains notebooks that run FBA and the E-Flux2 transcript to flux algorithm for Yarrowia lipolytica consuming glucose, glycerol, and oleic acid.
-The model's predictions were generated using constraint based reconstruction and analysis (COBRA) toolbox.
+This project is a series of Jupyter notebooks focused on the analysis of the metabolism of the oleaginous yeast, Yarrowia lipolytica, when grown with glucose, glycerol, and oleic acid.
+The analysis ranges from growth parameter calculations to transcriptomic analysis, utilizing 13C-metabolic flux analysis a Genome-Scale Model (GSM).

 - [System Requirements](#system-requirements)
 - [Instructions for use](#instructions-for-use)